 Meetings with SMP Architects on behalf of Milestone

-Staff and Ministry leaders will meet with SMP Architects for them to hear from those directly involved in ministries about present and future building use needs.
+Staff and Ministry leaders met with SMP Architects for them to hear from those directly involved in ministries about present and future building use needs.

 Tuesday, August 4 from 7 to 8:30 p.m.